 Connemara

 Connemara is the region in western Ireland.
 This region is very rich in culture and you can experience a true Ireland here.
-A lot of people talk in the traditional Irish language.
-As the region, Connemara has some mountains, many coves, and lakes and its beautiful landscape overall.
+Many people talk in the traditional Irish language.
+As the region, Connemara has some mountains, many coves, and lakes, and its a beautiful landscape overall.
 The largest city in the vicinity is Galway.

 Cliffs of Moher